borismwanga/borismwanga/README.md

 ## Languages

-💬 As a multilingual individual, I speak French natively and am proficient in English and Dutch (B1 level).
+💬 As a multilingual individual, I speak French natively and am proficient in English and Dutch.
 Collaborating with diverse teams and enhancing my language proficiency is something I earnestly look forward to.

 ## Collaboration